Are you a business professional?

 For more information on Strategy Development, take a look at these frameworks available on Flevy:

 The Strategy Chessboard (listed above) is another holistic Strategy framework, similar to the SFC.
-For even more materials on specific Strategy frameworks, take a look here (Flevy Marketplace) and here (FlevyPro Library only).
+For even more materials on specific Strategy frameworks, take a look at our Strategy Development Stream (here) and the Flevy Marketplace (here).

 3. STRATEGY EXECUTION